 Forever homes tend to be larger, making them more expensive than starter homes.
 However, buyers often have money from the sale of another house to use for a down payment.

-Let’s look at some of the most popular types of mortgages and whether they are best for a starter home, forever home, or both.
+To help you narrow down which type of loan will work best for you, we’ve compared the pros and cons of some of the most popular types of mortgages to determine whether they are best for a starter home, a forever home, or both.

 Conventional Mortgage